adamhstewart/animalfarm/src/_people/us-britain.md

 af_image: pilkington.jpg
 ---

-After the Russian Revolution during WWII the U.S. really relied on the Soviet Union continuously throughout the war.
-Then after the war, the U.S.S.R. started to cheat the rest of the Allied powers making the relationship between the super powers very rocky.
-The same thing happened in Animal Farm when Napoleon sold promised wood to a different buyer cheating Mr. Pilkington’s farm then whenever Napoleon tried to patch relations with him all tries were denied.
+After the Russian Revolution and during World War II, the U.S. relied on the Soviet Union.
+After the war, however, the U.S. and the U.K. began to isolate the U.S.S.R. as the two countries began to emerge as superpowers.
+The same thing happened in Animal Farm when Napoleon sold promised wood to a different buyer and damaged Animal Farm’s relationship with Mr. Pilkington’s farm.
+At that point, whenever Napoleon tried to patch relations with Mr. Pilkington, all tries were denied.